tmtxt/tmtxt.github.com/_posts/2014-02-23-set-up-javascript-development-environment-in-emacs.md

 M-x package-install js2-refactor
 {% endhighlight %}

-AL the available functions of js2-refactor is available on github.
+All the available functions of js2-refactor is available on github.
 Spend about 5 minutes to familiarize yourself with it [https://github.com/magnars/js2-refactor.el](https://github.com/magnars/js2-refactor.el).